 codesys data type

 data type store value in memory space, each data type have reserved space of memory.
 When you define data types to a identifier, so data type reserved space for your identifier and show how values are interpreted to identifier.
-Each data types have lower limit and upper limit. if value above or below the data type limit than value not stored in the memory space so carefully assign data type when you make a program. in codesys plc you can use standard data types or user-defined data types.
-Identifier is assigned to a data type which dictates how much memory space will be reserved and what type of values it stores. for example "var1"

-how to Declare Variables
+how to Declare Variables in codesys

 data type plays an important role. you can declare variable following method.